RichardBray/muffin/README.md

 5. Run 'bundle' and hit Enter.

-6. Run 'jekyll' to make changes to the html.
+6. Run 'jekyll serve --watch' or 'jekyll serve -w' to make changes to the html.

 And I tink that's it.
 Enjoy.